-This single stage refilling press is constructed out of aluminum alloy.
+This single-stage refilling press is constructed out of aluminum alloy.
 The press’ C-frame design offers unlimited hand clearance and the ergonomically designed lever can be used with both the left and the right hand.
-The press is breech lock enabled, so you won’t have to readjust your die every time you switch it.
-The breech lock feature will keep your dies adjusted inside the breech lock bushings, making the change of a die very easy to do with just a switch of the wrist.
+The press is breech-lock enabled, so you won’t have to readjust your die every time you switch it.
+The breech-lock feature will keep your dies adjusted inside the breech lock bushings, making the change of a die very easy to do with just a switch on the wrist.
 This reloading press is able to accept any press shell holders, as long as they’re universal standard sized, and the threaded die adapter will accept 7/8 – 14 thread dies.
 The press’ design makes it good at bullet sizing, decapping, and bullet seating.

 - Good For Large Caliber Cases – This reloading press is easy to operate and the mechanical advantage of the C frame and the lever will allow you to size larger caliber cases with less effort.

 - Ideal For Decapping – This press is small and cheap, so you can use it with great results as a secondary press.
 It can be used for decapping in a well-ventilated space, where all the soot produced can stay out of your workshop.

 - Powder Coating Scratches Easily – This reloading press is powder coated so it can withstand rust and humidity, but the coating peels off easily.